avirgos/exclusion-mdatp-manager/README.md

 ## Configuration

-In the Bash script `exclusion-mdatp-manager.sh`, you can modify these variables if necessary :
+In the Bash script `exclusion-mdatp-manager.sh`, you can modify these variables if necessary:

 ```bash
 # path to the inventory file